How Does Mortgage Modification Work?

 - Don’t fall for official-sounding names, such as the “Federal Assistance Program,” for example.

-- Don’t stop making your monthly mortgage payments.
+- Don’t let anyone convince you to stop making your monthly mortgage payments.

 - Don’t do business with a company that guarantees you’ll be granted a loan modification.